-Today, the term portfolio is used in different contexts and has to do mainly with a variety of items and objects.
+What does portfolio mean in business?
+When managing multiple projects, the term portfolio applies.
+The word Portfolio is used in different contexts and has to do mainly with a variety of items and objects.
 The most common meaning of the portfolio refers to a collection.
 In addition, the combination of the term portfolio with other words such as “project” and “management” has created new terms such as “Project Portfolio Management (PPM)” and “Portfolio Management” that most of the time are used mutually to indicate the management of multiple projects.
+Read more to find out about the meaning of portfolio in business and the different types of portfolios and organizations.

 Portfolio and PMI